Results and feedback

 With regard to an appeal, the FPH appeals policy does not permit appeals on the grounds that a candidate believes that their script has been under-marked.
 Candidates who wish to make a formal appeal against their examination result must write to the Chief Executive of FPH within one calendar month of the date of dispatch of the result, as indicated in the procedures.
 Candidates should ensure they read the appeals procedure, located within the MFPH Regulations, carefully to ensure that their grounds for appeal are legitimate before writing.
 For a full description of the appeals policy please consult the FPH Examination Regulations.

 Candidates who wish to appeal against their examination results should consult the appeal procedures and guidance document.

 Please note that marks/results will not be altered to reflect individual circumstances.

 The Freedom of Information Act covers public authorities and as such does not apply to FPH which is not a public authority.
 Upon the conclusion of the marking period for each sitting of the examination, the original scripts are stored securely on the FPH premises until the conclusion of the appeals period.
 They are then stored in a secure off-site facility for a further period before eventually being destroyed.

-Candidates are able to take the Part B (OSPHE) MFPH after successful completion of the Part A MFPH.
+Candidates are able to take the Final Membership Examination (MFPH) after successful completion of the Diplomate examination (DFPH).

-Once the Part A examination has been passed, no candidate will be permitted more than seven years to pass the Part B examination.
-The seven-year validity period will be calculated from the date that a candidate passes the Part A examination.
-Should a candidate fail to achieve a Part B pass within the seven-year limit, they will be required to take the Part A again.
+Once the Diplomate examination (DFPH) has been passed, no candidate will be permitted more than seven years to pass the Final Membership examination (MFPH).
+The seven-year validity period will be calculated from the date that a candidate passes the DFPH examination.
+Should a candidate fail to achieve a Final Membership examination (MFPH) pass within the seven-year limit, they will be required to take the Diplomate examination (DFPH) again.